MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 ## Create webpage variations for the experiment
 1. Go to the “Experiments” tab on site builder’s left nav bar to view the list of experiments from either the test connector or the third-party connector.
 1. Click “Connect” to open up the "Connect experiment" wizard.
-1. Go through the wizard to choose an entity to be experimented upon and auto-generate the required number of variations or treatments.
+1. Go through the wizard to choose an entity to be experimented upon and auto-generate the variations.
     - Click [here](https://docs.microsoft.com/en-us/dynamics365/commerce/page-elements-overview) for more information on page model entities - pages, modules and fragments.
-1. Make the required changes to the variations in the WYSIWYG editor.
+1. Make the required changes to the variations in the editor view.
 You can also optionally designate a “control” by not making any changes to it.
     > [!NOTE]
     > The control in a web experiment refers to the experience that will remain unchanged throughout the duration of the experiment.
 This helps set the baseline metric for the experiment and identify the 'winner'.
 1. Preview the variations and click on “Publish” to publish them.
 Note that this single operation will publish all variations that belong to the experiment.